Walkthrough: Creating and Running Unit Tests for Windows Store Apps

 For more information, see in Using the Assert Classes in the MSDN library.

-From the View menu, choose Other Windows, and then choose Test Explorer.
+On the Test menu, choose Windows, and then choose Test Explorer.

 Test Explorer displays without your test being listed.